team-capex/big-map-archive-api-client/README.md

 Each command requires a YAML configuration file that specifies the domain name and an API token for the targeted data repository.
 This is indicated by the command options `--config-file` and `--bma-config-file`.
 We also recommend to place such a file in your project directory and to name it `bma_config.yaml`.
-Its content should be:
+Its content should be similar to:

 ```yaml
 domain_name: "<replace>" # Options: archive.big-map.eu, big-map-archive-demo.materialscloud.org, big-map-archive-demo-public.materialscloud.org